nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## 2. Features

-This section covers the commands SITUS can execute - how you can use them and the expected outputs.
+This section covers the commands SITUS can execute - how you can use them and their expected outputs.

 ### 2.1.
 Viewing Help